 2. Participants in the Associate Professor programme ("Førstelektorprogrammet").

-Participants not in need for the ECTS (no exam), or not being eligible to the course, may attend if there are available spots.
-Please send a request to the course coordinator.
+Participants not in need for ECTS (no exam), or not being eligible to the course, may attend if there are available spots but will not be admitted as a student at UiT.
+Please send a request to the course coordinator

 Day 1 (mandatory)